medikoo/duration/README.md

 ### Browser

-You can easily create browser bundle with help of [modules-webmake](https://github.com/medikoo/modules-webmake)
+Can be bundled for browser with help of [modules-webmake](https://github.com/medikoo/modules-webmake)

 ## Example usage: